Roland Berger

 Roland Berger (born 22 November 1937) is a German entrepreneur, consultant and philanthropist.

 Life

 Roland Berger was born in Berlin in 1937 as Robert Altmann; his family name changed later, after his father, Georg L. Berger, married his mother in a second marriage.
 An early member of the Nazi Party (NSDAP), Georg Berger was chief bookkeeper of the Hitler Youth from 1936 to 1939, and in 1940 was appointed general manager of the aryanized Austrian food company Ankerbrot.
 In 1937 Hitler had appointed Georg Berger Ministerialrat in the Reichswirtschaftsministerium.

-Contrary to earlier statements by Roland Berger, his father had not been an active opponent of the persecution of the Jews, nor was he persecuted by the Gestapo himself and sent to a concentration camp.
+Contrary to earlier statements by Roland Berger, Georg Berger was not an active opponent of the persecution of the Jews, nor was he ever sent to a concentration camp.
+Rather, Berger profited willingly off their persecution.
+He did, however, lose his influential position within the Nazi Party in an inner-party power struggle in 1942 and was expelled from the party altogether in 1944.

 Berger's mother worked as manager in his grandparents' general store, later in a furniture company.